royhills/arp-scan/README.md

 Most of the changes and improvements to arp-scan came from the community.
 So contributions are very welcome, and I always credit the contributors in the ChangeLog.

- - [Pull Requests](https://github.com/royhills/arp-scan/pulls): Statistically I accept most pull requests but obviously no guarantees.
+ - [Pull Requests](https://github.com/royhills/arp-scan/pulls): I accept most pull requests but obviously no guarantees.
 Please see the coding guidelines below.
  - [Issues](https://github.com/royhills/arp-scan/issues): For bug reports, feature requests, build problems, packaging issues, ideas, strange things you can't explain (I've found interesting bugs and the occasional vulnerability from weird results) etc. Please check existing issues (both [open](https://github.com/royhills/arp-scan/issues?q=is%3Aopen+is%3Aissue) and [closed](https://github.com/royhills/arp-scan/issues?q=is%3Aissue+is%3Aclosed)) and the appropriate manual page before reporting, thanks.

 ## Coding Guidelines